 # /usr/sbin/ypinit -c

 The ypinit command prompts you for a list of NIS servers.
-Enter the name of the local slave you are working on first, then the master server, followed by the other NIS slave servers in your domain in order from the physically closest to the furthest in network terms.
+Type the name of the local slave you are working on first, then type the name of the master server, followed by names of the other NIS slave servers in your domain.
+For the other slave servers, follow the order from the physically closest to the furthest in network terms.

-If svc:/network/nis/client is displayed with an online state, then NIS is running.
+If the services are displayed with an online state, then NIS is running.
 If the service state is disabled, then NIS is not running.

 # /usr/sbin/ypinit –s master